evergreen-ci/evergreen/docs/CLI.md

 evergreen patch -y
 ```

+The patch command ignores warnings.
+If you want to view warnings, look at the [validate](#validating-changes-to-config-files) command.

 Working Tree Changes
 ---
 By default patches will include only committed changes, not changes in Git's working tree or index.
 To include changes from the working tree use the `--uncommitted, -u` flag or set a default by inserting `patch_uncommitted_changes: true` in the `~/.evergreen.yml` file.